Aboubakr Daqiq

 writer / teacher / pastry eater

 Aboubakr Daqiq is a writer based in Sydney, Australia.
 He is a Psychology graduate with a Master of Teaching and a background in Law, English, Arabic and Islamic Studies.
-Aboubakr is the founder of Conduit Muslim Perspectives, editor-in-chief of Australia’s First Muslim Literary Journal and co-founder of the Muslim Writers Index.
+Aboubakr is the founder of Conduit Muslim Perspectives, co-founder of the Muslim Writers Index, and editor-in-chief of Australia’s First Muslim Literary Journal.
 He is a Muslim Australian of Afghan heritage.

 Aboubakr is currently working on literary and graphic novel projects.
 His other work is listed below: